The most expensive mistake in photography business

 • Seasonal playbook reviewed and updated, not rebuilt

-• Template library updated in four-hour annual review
+• Template library updated in a four-hour annual review

 • Annual calendar planned in advance, no reactive scramble